Strategic Plan

 • Create a plan to reach out to other stakeholders on the rivers (anglers, homeowners, business owners, tourists) to include them in our mission and raise awareness about conservation best practices.

-• Update the tusouthwesternvermont.org website once per year to maintain it as a general source of semi-permanent information about the Chapter and national org’s mission, membership/donation processes, the national organization, our major programs, and volunteer opportunities.
+• Update the tusouthwesternvermont.org website quarterly to maintain it as a general source of semi-permanent information about the Chapter and national organization’s mission, membership/donation processes, the national organization, our major programs, and volunteer opportunities.

 • Establish Facebook as the primary channel for communicating with members and the public by publishing a new post about conservation at least once a month, listing the year’s events in advance, and boosting posts or events through paid promotions.